Bunker/pitslamp.com/content/blog/2012-01-02-happy-newyear.md

 Stijlhard is an agency for everything concept and image related.
 We do video, photography, graphic design.
 We start with your idea, convert it into a concept and realize it into an end product.
 For more info go and checkout <a href="http://www.stijlhard.com" title="Stijlhard" rel="contact met">our website</a>.

-As for my blog, I&#8217;ll try to post more regularly, so that you all can stay update on what&#8217;s going on at the PitsLamp offices.
-I&#8217;m planning to rock 2012 with my existing and new customers.
+As for my blog, I'll try to post more regularly, so that you all can stay update on what's going on at the PitsLamp offices.
+I'm planning to rock 2012 with my existing and new customers.